ThorNM/ParChar/README.md

 7) Type CompatibilityTest to run a small script that checks if you have the correct setup

-8) Type “edit ParChar” (or edit ParChar_run if working with multiple images) to open the script in the editor
+8) Type “edit ParChar” (or edit ParChar_mult if working with multiple images) to open the script in the editor

 9) Specify the input values and run the code